Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Test_USB_Camera.md

 The video feed will be displayed in a window, and you can press `q` to exit the window.
 Make sure to adjust the video source (`/dev/video0`, `/dev/video1`, etc.) based on your setup.

----

-By following these steps, you will be able to test the USB camera on the Smart Pi One using either Python or C, displaying the live video feed with `imshow()`, and you can record video using `ffmpeg`.
-Always ensure you are using the correct video source (`/dev/video0`, `/dev/video1`, etc.) based on what the system detects.